jh3/claude-fzf/README.md

 1. Scans all session files in parallel
 2. Caches metadata (invalidated by file mtime)
+3. Groups sessions by project, sorted by most recent activity
-3. Presents an interactive fuzzy finder
+4. Presents an interactive picker with two-level navigation
-4. Runs `claude --resume <session-id>` on selection
+5. Runs `claude --resume <session-id>` on selection

 ## Project Structure